lynaghk/cassowary-coffee/README.markdown

 ====

 + Write exports for the public API so it's possible to compile with Closure's advanced optimizations.
-+ Rewrite arithmetic functions to have arity > 2.
 + Design ClojureScript protocol for simpler usage (e.g., IPositionable).
 + Moar samples!